paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-100-cyber-security-research-and-development.md

 (3) review any and all other essential elements of computer and network security, including security of industrial process controls, to be determined in the conduct of the study.

-**(b) Report** The Director of the National Institute of Standards and Technology shall transmit a report containing the results of the study and recommendations required by subsection (a) of this section to the Senate Committee on Commerce, Science, and Transportation and the House of Representatives Committee on Science not later than 21 months after November 27, 2002.
+**(b) Report** The Director of the National Institute of Standards and Technology shall transmit a report containing the results of the study and recommendations required by subsection (a) to the Senate Committee on Commerce, Science, and Transportation and the House of Representatives Committee on Science not later than 21 months after November 27, 2002.

 **(c) Security** The Director of the National Institute of Standards and Technology shall ensure that no information that is classified is included in any publicly released version of the report required by this section.